unnamed42/hexo-theme-kunkka/README.md

 #### Search page

-We have an isolated page for displaying search results.
+We have an isolated page used for showing search results.
 Our search engine is [A jQuery-based Local Search Engine for Hexo](http://hahack.com/codes/local-search-engine-for-hexo/).
 To use this, install dependency first:

 ```bash
 npm install hexo-generator-search --save
 ```

-then set `search` in theme config to true.
+have it configured, then set `search` in theme config to true.

 #### Footnote